nyno-kb/python-101/_episodes/05-lists.md

 > ~~~
 > {: .output}
 >
-> We don't overwrite the variable `elements` but rather we change the content of the zeroth index.
+> We don't overwrite the variable `elements` but rather we change the content of the zeroth index.\
+> Thus, the difference between *immutable* and *mutable* data types.
 >
 {: .callout}